CHICKENS: No more updates for 2022, recommend ordering assortments.

-Asiatic is an APA classification which includes most of the feather-footed breeds of poultry.
+Asiatic is an APA classification which include most of the feather footed breeds of poultry.
 Most of these breeds originated on the continent of Asia.
 On all Asiatics we select for the largest size that is still naturally mating.
-All lay pale brown eggs and have a medium sized single comb with five points.
-These were a first choice feeding option on both the mink and raccoons and our breed selection here is nearly gone.
+All lay pale brown eggs and have medium sized comb with 5 points.

 All members of this APA classification group were developed in Great Britain and have the characteristic white skin and usually white legs with a pinkish streak.
 Most of them tend to lay what would be considered a tinted egg (off-white).